Skip to Main Content

 Ethical Question:

 • Do generative AI tools violate copyright?
-Copyright is a form of intellectual property protection provided by the laws of the United States to the creators of "original works of authorship."
+Copyright is a form of intellectual property protection provided by the laws of the United States to the [human] creators of "original works of authorship."

 What can you do?
 When using AI tools, be cautious about entering or uploading any copyrighted material into a prompt.
 Here are a few scenarios to consider: